cozy/cozy-stack/docs/cli/cozy-stack_instances_fsck.md

 ### Options

 ```
+      --fail-fast           Stop the FSCK on the first error
       --files-consistency   Check the files consistency only (between CouchDB and Swift)
   -h, --help                help for fsck
       --index-integrity     Check the index integrity only